Precise Measurement of the Absolute Sky Brightness at 60-350 MHz: Methods

-The absolute calibration scale is set by the spectral noise powers from the internal \qty{50}{\ohm} termination and the internal noise source.
-Laboratory calibration is performed to accurately determine the noise temperature of the internal noise source and to model any offsets between the noise temperature of the internal \qty{50}{\ohm} termination and the reading of the temperature probe affixed to the termination.
+The absolute calibration scale is set by the spectral noise powers from the internal \qty{50}{\ohm} termination, whose temperature is monitored during the observations, and the temperature-compensated internal noise source.
+Laboratory calibration is performed to accurately determine the noise temperature of the internal noise source and to model for any offset between the noise temperature of the internal \qty{50}{\ohm} termination and its physical temperature as given by a temperature probe affixed to that termination.

-In the laboratory, an external \qty{50}{\ohm} termination with a temperature probe affixed is placed in an insulated water bath and connected at the input terminals of the GINAN receiver in place of the antenna.
+In the laboratory, an external \qty{50}{\ohm} termination with a temperature probe affixed was placed in an insulated water bath and connected at the input terminals of the GINAN receiver in place of the antenna.
 With the GINAN receiver cycling through its calibration and acquisition of spectra, the bath is first maintained at a stable low temperature with ice, then replaced with boiling water and allowed to cool slowly to ambient temperature over hours.
-With the noise temperature of the internal noise source assigned a value corresponding to its manufacturers' datasheet, all receiver calibrations were derived and applied.
+With the noise temperature of the internal noise source assigned a value corresponding to its manufacturer's datasheet, all receiver calibrations were derived and applied.
+The calibration includes corrections for the power transfer from the external \qty{50}{\ohm} termination to the GINAN receiver, and for the receiver noise waves that are conditioned by the voltage reflection coefficient of this external \qty{50}{\ohm} termination impedance relative to that of the GINAN receiver.
 The estimated noise temperature of the external \qty{50}{\ohm} termination that is immersed in the bath is then compared with the physical temperature reading of the probe that is affixed to that termination.
 The probe temperature varies from close to \qty{0}{\degreeCelsius} to somewhat above \qty{70}{\degreeCelsius} and linear fits to the noise temperature versus probe temperature yield a slope and offset at each frequency bin.